 Kelly Dalrymple-Wass creates performances, paintings, drawings and films.
 With a subtle minimalistic approach, Dalrymple-Wass seduces the viewer into a world of ongoing equilibrium and confuses the intervals that articulate the stream of daily events.
 Moments are deconstructed to the extent that meaning is shifted and becomes multifaceted.
 By applying abstraction, she creates intense personal moments masterfully created by means of rules and omissions, acceptance and refusal, luring the viewer round and round in circles.
 A graduate of Mills College, a member of Non Fiction and Lower Left, Kelly Dalrymple-Wass currently lives and works in Berlin with Marfa always on her mind.

-Margaret Sunghe Paek is a collaborative dance artist whose research engages in inclusionary methods and ensemble enterprises.
-She is deeply influenced by her relationships with contact improvisation, Alexander Technique, Barbara Dilley, the Resident Artists/Dancing Mamas, Uh Oh Trio, Loren Kiyoshi Dempster and their daughter.
-A member of Lower Left performance collective since 2000, the collective continues to provide her artistic foundation and home.
-Her work has been presented in Mexico, Europe and the US at venues including Tanzfabrik in Berlin, Germany, Judson Memorial Church, Danspace at St. Mark’s Church, and the 2012 Whitney Museum Biennial in NYC.
-Margaret has been on faculty at Movement Research and Marymount Manhattan College in NYC and taught at festivals in Sweden, Hungary, and Germany.
-She is a board member of Marfa Live Arts, Renaissance Charter Arts High School, Makaroff Youth Ballet, and on Earthdance’s Contact Improvisation Committee.
-In 2015, Margaret moved from New York City to Appleton, Wisconsin to teach dance in the Conservatory of Music at Lawrence University, and she loves it.
+Margaret Sunghe Paek is a collaborative dance artist whose research engages in inclusionary methods, ensemble enterprises, finding spaciousness in liminality and joy in creative practice.
+She sees dance as a life practice and life as a dance practice.
+As a mixed-race performer, maker, educator, and community builder, she is deeply influenced by her relationships with contact improvisation, Ensemble Thinking, Alexander Technique, Barbara Dilley, The Resident Artists/Dancing Mamas, Uh Oh Trio, Loren Kiyoshi Dempster, and their daughter.
+A member of the international Lower Left performance collective since 2000, the group continues to provide her artistic foundation and home.
+Her dance works have been presented in Europe, Mexico, and the US, including at Judson Memorial Church and in collaboration with musicians Jason Moran and Alicia Hall Moran for the 2012 Whitney Museum Biennial in NYC.
+Margaret has been on faculty at Movement Research, Marymount Manhattan and Manhattanville Colleges in NYC, as well as taught at many international festivals.
+She has authored articles for loveDANCEmore and Contact Quarterly and is on the boards of Marfa Live Arts and Renaissance Charter Arts High School.
+In 2015, Margaret moved from New York City to ancestral homelands of the Menominee and Ho-Chunk people (Appleton, Wisconsin) to teach dance in the Conservatory of Music at Lawrence University, and she loves it.

 Nina Martin’s (Lower Left co-founder) choreographic and improvisational work (Improvography) has been performed in Finland, Ireland, Italy, Austria, Venezuela, and the US including 17 years presenting her work while living in New York.
 Her choreography has received support from numerous sources including New York State Commission on the Arts, the Jerome Foundation, and seven choreography fellowships from the National Endowment for the Arts.
 Recently, she has received two Tommy’s (San Diego), an Irvine Foundation California Dancemaker Grant and collaborated with Shelley Senter and taught in Japan.
 Her work has been influenced by Elaine Summers, Mary Overlie, Trisha Brown, and Steve Paxton among other Post-Modern greats.
 Nina has performed with David Gordon Pick Up Company, Martha Clarke, Deborah Hay, and Simone Forti as well as being a founding member of Channel Z in New York. (see Sharing the Dance; Cynthia Novack.)
 Presently, Martin carves out a new dance destination in the wild west in Marfa, Texas.